We are also faced with the global shortage of semiconductors

 Several factors are influencing the global production capacity of semiconductors.
 MarketWatch lists several market trends:

-The trend the past years have been to add electronics in more and more products, including products that were historically without electronics.
+• The trend in the past years has been to add electronics to more and more products, including products that were historically without electronics.

-The technology keeps evolving, microchips continue to get smaller, but the amount of factories (fabs) that are equipped for the latest production methods are not increasing by the same rate.
+• The technology keeps evolving, and microchips continue to get smaller, but the number of factories (fabs) that are equipped with the latest production methods is not increasing at the same rate.

-In July and October 2020 two advanced Japanese factories had to shut down production due to fires at their facilities.
-One of the factories are still down.
+• In July and October 2020, two advanced Japanese factories had to shut down production due to fires at their facilities.
+One of the factories is still down.

 Developing new products in times of shortage